 Further to this, you might want to read the what is a levain post.

 As dough comes into contact with air it dries up which builds a strong, dry layer on the outside of the dough.
 This barrier is called a skin.
 It becomes so strong that the dough cannot rise up anymore.
 We prevent the dough "skining up" by covering the dough with a bag or sealed container.

 Commercial bakery's often have proofers which add humdity as well as heat but for the majority of home bakers a bag, box or overturned mixing bowl are commonly used.

 The oven set up

 Improve the oven set up for baking bread will help turbo charge your baking.
 It's not likely to cure flat bread issuse on it's own but it will help to give your bread a more proffessional appearance.

-Using a preheated beaking stone is pretty much a must if you are baking bread.
-It will help your bread to spring up in the oven which is called "oven spring."
+Using a preheated baking stone is pretty much a must if you are baking bread.
+It will help your bread to spring up in the oven which is called oven spring.

 For crusty bread and a higher rise in the oven, adding water is required.
-The addition of water to the oven creates steam which delays the setting of the crust to allow the bread to rise further.
+The how to add steam to an oven for bread article explains how to do this correctly.
+The addition of steam delays the setting of the crust to allow the bread to rise further.